papicella/oracle-service-broker/README.md

 <h1>Oracle 12c Service Broker for Pivotal Cloud Foundry </h1>

 The following example is a PCF 2.0 Service Broker written as a Spring Boot application.
 This is just an example and should be evolved to match a production type setup in terms oracle requirements.
-This service broker simple creates USERS and assigns then 20M of quota against a known TABLESPACE
+This service broker simply creates USERS and assigns then 20M of quota against a known TABLESPACE as part of the service creation and binding.

 <h2>Pre Steps </h2>